alecoutre1/ramstech/README.md

 python3 app.py
 ```

-The ramstech_web folder can then be placed in the website folder (if /var/www/html) :
+The ramstech_web folder can then be placed in the website folder.
+For example :

 ```
 cp -r ramstech_web /var/www/html/
 ```
+and then accessible via http://localhost/ramstech_web/